Last Updated on 20/07/2024 by Alex Squire

 Think carefully about where you are going to stay

-Most people who attend festivals camp in tents or motorhomes, however, this may not be possible for some disabled people.
+Most people who attend festivals camp in tents or motorhomes, and if you’re able to do that then great!However, this may not be possible for some disabled people.
 Tents may be too small for wheelchairs or the ground may be uneven.
-If you can use a tent, that is great.
-But what if, like me, using a tent is problematic?
-Well, there are a few options.

 The first one is staying in accessible accommodation nearby.
 These could be hotels or B&Bs, or anywhere else you can find.
 But the problem is most hotels near to music festivals tend to raise their prices during festival time.
 So you may have to end up having to pay a lot for somewhere nearby.
 However, it is possible to find reasonably priced accessible accommodation nearby if you look around.